Skip to main content

 In this tutorial, We will learn to connect with a Sqlite (sqlite3) database using C# on the .NET platform across multiple platforms like Windows, Linux and macOS.

 The tutorial guide is aimed at beginners who are new to ADO.NET interface for the SQLite library and wants to program the sqlite3 library using C# language for CRUD (Create, Read, Update and Delete) operations.
+You will learn to create tables, read data from SQLite tables, write and update data to a SQLite database using C# in this tutorial.

 Contents